mharoonpasha/wirdi-privacy/index.md

 ---
 # Privacy Policy for Wirdi

-**Last Updated: April 27, 2026**
+**Last Updated: May 09, 2026**

 ## Introduction

-Wirdi ("we", "our", or "the app") is a mobile application available for iOS and Android designed to help users track their Islamic spiritual activities including Zikr, Quran reading, and Nafal prayers.
+Wirdi ("we", "our", or "the app") is a mobile application available for iOS designed to help users track their Islamic spiritual activities including Zikr, Quran reading, and Nafal prayers.
 This Privacy Policy explains how we collect, use, and protect your information.
-Both versions share the same backend and the same data practices, which are described in this policy.

 ## Information We Collect